LokSrc/discord-musicbot-js/README.md

     play - used to add song to queue Ex. "-play https://www.youtube.com/watch?v=dQw4w9WgXcQ"

-    skip - used to skip currently playing song
+    skip - used to skip currently playing song. can be used to skip song from queue also Ex. "-skip 1" skips song from index 1

     stop - used to disconnect bot from voice channel